Problem

 2. Use Semantic Headers

 Avoid generic header names.
-Instead, include relevant keywords in your headers to provide context for both the user and the search engine.
+Include relevant keywords in your headers to provide context for both the user and the search engine.

-Using Callout Containers for critical warnings or “Pro Tips” can also help search relevance.
-Content within callouts is often semantically isolated and can be weighted differently by the indexer to highlight important troubleshooting steps.
+Using Callout Containers for critical warnings or “Pro Tips” improves search relevance.
+Content within callouts is semantically isolated and weighted differently by the indexer to highlight important troubleshooting steps.

 Trade-offs

 Optimising for search relevance requires disciplined writing.
-As your product evolves, keywords in frontmatter can become outdated if not regularly reviewed.
-Furthermore, including too many keywords in headers (keyword stuffing) can make the documentation feel repetitive and less natural to read.
+As your product evolves, keywords in frontmatter become outdated if not reviewed regularly.
+In addition, including too many keywords in headers (keyword stuffing) makes documentation feel repetitive and unnatural.
 Aim for a balance between SEO and readability.